-The Pacefeeder is both an indoor stable and an outdoor slow hay feeder that allows horses and other equines to have access to their hay over an extended period of time, mimicking their natural grazing behaviour.
+The Pacefeeder is a natural hay feeder that can be used in both an indoor stable and outdoors.
+It allows horses and other equines to have access to their hay over an extended period of time, mimicking their natural grazing behaviour.

 Traditional methods of giving a horse two-to-three feeds a day does not take into consideration the digestive system or the natural behaviour of the horse.
 Scientific studies have shown that feeding in this manner increases the risk of stomach ulcers and other veterinary problems like colic, as well as behavioural problems.

 Benefits of the Pacefeeder for horses

 Benefits of using the Pacefeeder for owners

 - Works WITH the horses natural digestive system and behaviours.

 - Horses are less lightly to suffer from ‘ulcers’ and other gastric disorders.